lorensen/VTKExamples/src/Python/PolyData/PolyDataToImageDataStencil.md

 ### Description
-* Contributed by: Peter Gruber

 This is an example from the vtkPolyDataToImageStencil tests.
-It converts the the polydata to imagedata and masks the given imagedata.
+It converts polydata to imagedata and masks the given imagedata.